conda/conda/docs/source/build_tutorials/app.rst

     anaconda upload /home/jsmith/miniconda/conda-bld/linux-64/rodeo-0.4.4-py35_0.tar.bz2

-NOTE: Change your path and filename to the exact path and filename you saved in Step 2.
+Note: Change your path and filename to the exact path and filename you saved in Step 2.
 Your path and filename will vary depending on your installation and operating system.

 For more information about Anaconda.org, see the `Anaconda.org documentation page <http://docs.anaconda.org/>`_.